You will pay in-state/in province tuition/fees directly to your host campus.

 Mathematics: Applied Mathematics, Mathematical Economics, Mathematics

-Performing Arts: Dance, Music, Music Education, Music Performance, Performance, Theater Arts/Drama
+Performing Arts: Dance, Music, Music Education, Music Performance, Music Theory and Composition, Performance, Technical Theater, Theater Arts/Drama

 Philosophy/Religious Studies: Asian Religions and Culture, Philosophy, Religious Studies

-Sociology/Social Work: Social Work, Sociology, Women and Gender Studies
+Sociology/Social Work: Rural Sociology, Social Work, Sociology, Women and Gender Studies

 Speech Pathology and Audiology: Communication Disorders